 In Jessica’s view, and that of many others, it is a cost too high.
 Integrity is not an asset you can reclaim on the free agent market, or draft out of college.
 The risk the Astros took by acquiring Roberto Osuna wasn’t just to clubhouse chemistry, but it was to long-lasting fan support and community relationships.
 It also went beyond baseball in potentially normalizing abusive behaviour.
 Many feel that the Astros set the bar lower instead of higher when it comes to ethics in sports.

-Teams are not bound to uphold moral standards at the expense of success on the field.
+Teams are not bound by rule of law to uphold moral standards at the expense of success on the field.
 But some people prefer that they were.
 Sports have an impact in our society – arguably too great an impact – and the decisions teams make can leave an impact outside the insular bubble of competition and winning.

 Some teams care more about that than others.